Flow Imaging Microscopy to Enhance Particle Analysis of Printer Toner

 Volumetric Partle Analysis Techniques

-Rapid particle processing requirements led to the development of several high-volume, indirect measurement techniques such as the coulter counter, laser diffraction, light obscuration and dynamic light scattering.
-Indirect calculation of particle size is based on signal profile, where signal is proportional to volume.
+Rapid particle processing requirements have led to the development of several high-volume, indirect measurement techniques such as the Coulter counter, laser diffraction, light obscuration, and dynamic light scattering.

 Flow Imaging Microscopy

-While volumetric methods are sufficient to calculate particle size, when shape and/or morphological data is needed, a more in-depth analysis is required to truly characterize a particle.
+While volumetric methods are sufficient to calculate particle size, when shape and/or morphological data are needed, a more in-depth analysis is required to truly characterize a particle.

 Flow Imaging Microscopy (FIM) combines the benefits of manual microscopy with those of volumetric techniques.
 Microscopic particle measurements are taken from images quickly enough to produce statistically significant results.
 Additionally, multiple measurements are taken for each particle, thereby providing the detailed information often needed for a thorough particle analysis.
-The addition of specialized software also provides sophisticated post-processing of data, and the ability to see real images of your particles, in order to give you an in-depth understanding of your sample.
+The addition of specialized software provides sophisticated post-processing of data as well as the ability to see real images of your particles, giving you an in-depth understanding of your sample.

 How it Works